Liver (food): Poisoning

-The livers of polar bears, walruses, bearded seals, moose, and huskies can contain very high levels of preformed vitamin A, and their consumption has led to vitamin A poisoning (hypervitaminosis A) according to several anecdotal reports.
-The Inuit will not eat the liver of polar bears or bearded seals.
+The livers of polar bears, walruses, bearded seals, and huskies can contain very high levels of preformed vitamin A, and their consumption has led to vitamin A poisoning (hypervitaminosis A) according to several anecdotal reports.
 It has been estimated that consumption of 500 grams of polar bear liver would result in a toxic dose for a human.
 Russian sailor Alexander Konrad, who accompanied explorer Valerian Albanov in a tragic ordeal over the Arctic ice in 1912, wrote about the awful effects of consuming polar bear liver.
-Also, in 1913, Antarctic explorers on the Far Eastern Party Douglas Mawson and Xavier Mertz were believed to have been poisoned, the latter fatally, from eating husky liver, though this has been contested recently.
+Also, in 1913, Antarctic explorers on the Far Eastern Party Douglas Mawson and Xavier Mertz were believed to have been poisoned, the latter fatally, from eating husky liver, though this claim has been recently contested.

 Mercury content in some species can also be an issue.
-In 2012, the Government of Nunavut warned pregnant women to lower their intake of ringed seal liver due to elevated levels of mercury.
+In 2012, the Government of Nunavut, Canada warned pregnant women to lower their intake of ringed seal liver due to elevated levels of organomercury.

 The neurotoxin in the liver of the pufferfish (which is consumed in Japanese cuisine as fugu, tightly regulated by Japanese law) contains the highest concentration of the tetrodotoxin, which characterizes the species.
 Consequently, the liver has been illegal to serve since 1984.

 Traditions

 Pig liver is a traditional food of immigrant Okinawans in Hawaii.
 It used to be eaten on New Year's Eve.

+In Pakistan and North India, the liver is eaten traditionally as the first meat of the sacrificial animal during Eid al-Adha.
+Kaleji masala or kaleji salan is popular throughout the festival.